Cost-aware Photonic Graph State Generation: A Graphical Framework: performance results

 \subsubsection{Encoded 6-Rings}

 Six-ring graphs have been proposed as resource states for fusion-based quantum computing \cite{bartolucci_fusion-based_2023}.
 Here, we consider the parity-encoded variant of these states, which offers higher loss thresholds for both computation and encoded-fusion processes \cite{Ralph-loss-2005, Lee-parity-2023, Song2024}.
+We analyzed the \cnot[cnot] preparation cost for an $(n,m)$-encoded six-ring graph, as defined in Ref~\cite{Lee2023}, made up of $n\times m\times 6$ physical qubits (see Fig.~\ref{fig:special_graphs}).

+As with many other parameterized classes of graphs, repeated patterns can emerge as the defining parameters are varied to scale the graph size.
+This allows one to identify circuit blocks in the generation circuit that repeat a number of times, depending on the parameter that controls the size of the graph.

-The \cnot[cnot] preparation cost for an $(n,m)$-encoded six-ring graph, made up of $n\times m\times 6$ physical qubits (see FIG.~\ref{fig:special_graphs}) as defined in \cite{Lee2023}, depends only on the first encoding parameter $n$ and is given by $6n+4$ when using the our proposed algorithm, with only three emitters used in the generation process.
-In contrast, the alternative methods, \textit{time-reversed-1} and \textit{time-reversed-2}, require $8n-4$ and $18n-14$ \cnots[cnots] to prepare the same state, corresponding to overheads of 33\% and 200\%, respectively.
+By inspecting this behavior as we change the values of $n$ and $m$, we find that the \cnot[cnot] cost depends only on the first encoding parameter $n$ and is given by $6n+4$ when using the our proposed algorithm, with only three emitters used in the generation process.
+In contrast, the alternative methods, \textit{time-reversed-1} and \textit{time-reversed-2}, require $8n-4$ and $9n-7$ \cnots[cnots] to prepare the same state.
+This is confirmed by mathematical induction, as increasing $n$ to $n+1$ results in the addition of a circuit block with a certain number of \cnot[cnot] gates to the generation circuit of the new graph in each case, leading to the linear scaling with $n$.

+The explicit form of such circuit blocks for each of three generation protocols, along with the numerical support for exact \cnots[cnots] relations can be found in section C of supplementary material \cite{supp}.

+Considering the asymptotic behavior for large $n$, which is of interest since the error-correction properties of the encoded graphs improve with increasing $n$ and $m$, we see that the $8n$ and $9n$ scaling of the alternative methods correspond to overheads of 33\% and 50\%, respectively when compared to the $6n$ case of the new algorithm.